snek152/SwordSelection/README.md

 Currently, the added sword variations are as follows:
 - Iron sickles
 - Iron broadsword
+- Iron longsword

 The planned sword variations include:
-- Wooden, stone, diamond, netherite sickles
-- Wooden, stone, diamond, netherite broadsword
+- Other tiers of current variations such as wood, stone, diamond, netherite
 - Daggers that are throwable
 - Scythe
 - Scimitars (long knife)